anszeshan/Huffman-Coding/README.md

 # Huffman-Coding
 Data Structures : Huffman Coding by using the linked implementation of the Binary Tree.
-And Array implementation of Ordered Queue.
+And Array implementation of Ordered Queue in Java.

 Overview of how it Works!
 You’ve probably heard about David Huffman and his popular compression algorithm